Manish Malhotra: Entrepreneur

+Manish Malhotra partnered with Etihad Airways to create a virtual reality fashion show at Lakme Fashion Week in Mumbai in August 2016.

-In 2017, Manish launched the Hyderabad store, which spreads over 15,000 sq. ft.
-It is located in the city's posh Jubilee Hills locality to meet the designer's grand visionary identity.
+In 2017, Manish launched the Hyderabad store, located in the city's Jubilee Hills locality, which spreads over 15,000 sq. ft.

 Over the years, the label's aesthetic has aimed to bring together traditional Indian craftsmanship with contemporary silhouettes like gowns with intricate gold embroidery, cigarette pants paired with long jackets for women, voluminous lehengas worn with cropped blouses, or the use of non-traditional colors like royal blue, soft pink, maroon, etc., in bridal ensembles.
 The label's design language is claimed to exhibit glamour and is a reflection of modern India.

 In 2019, many actresses wore the signature "Manish Malhotra saree" that the designer introduced in a variety of colours.

-He launched his first-ever haute-couture make-up line, 'Manish Malhotra Beauty', in collaboration with My Glamm in December 2018.
+He launched his first-ever make-up line, Manish Malhotra Beauty, in collaboration with My Glamm in December 2018.

-2019, the celebrity couturier ventured into a new space, 'Manish Malhotra Jewellery' in partnership with heritage jeweler brand Raniwala 1881.
-The curation is a medley of heritage with a modern touch, much like his line of clothes, entailing an expansive range of chandbalis, danglers, studs, jhumkis, kadas, chokers, layered necklaces in a combination of uncut palkis, emeralds, diamonds, jadau, coloured stones and pearls.
+In 2021, he launched a collection of non-fungible tokens (NFTs) which had the sketches and GIFs of five couture pieces worn by famous artists like Lisa Ray, Deepika Padukone, Kareena Kapoor Khan, and Alia Bhatt.

 Reliance Brands Limited (RBL) - part of the retail arm of billionaire Mukesh Ambani-owned Reliance Industries acquired a 40 percent stake in brand 'Manish Malhotra' (within the lifestyle space domain) to accelerate the 16-year old couture house's growth in India and across the globe.
 On Friday, October 15, Reliance Brands and Manish Malhotra announced a strategic partnership as part of the deal.
 This is the first external investment for Manish Malhotra's brand, which has been privately held by the designer so far.
 The brand will continue to be led by Manish Malhotra, as Managing and Creative Director after the partnership with Reliance.

-Digital venture

-On January 14, 2021, Manish Malhotra was the first in the Indian design space to launch the first-ever virtual store.

-The designer's virtual store allows the customers to walk through the Delhi flagship store spanning over 15,000 sq. ft.
-The virtual tour's design house is built with online navigation systems and custom configurations, and customers can walk through the aisles, zoom in on the products, and get the item's details.

-In addition, guests traveling on Etihad Airways got the chance to watch the normal version of the movie as part of the flight’s inflight entertainment.

-The NFT collection had the sketches and GIFs of five couture pieces worn by famous artists like Lisa Ray, Deepika Padukone, Kareena Kapoor Khan, and Alia Bhatt.
-The auctioning was done in WRX—which is the native token of WazirX based on the Binance blockchain.
-The dropped collection made the sale within 12 seconds.